mmessmore/hugo-barenotes/README.md

 You can toggle them visible at the bottom of the page.

-### Lightweight

-This uses as little JavaScript as possible.
-0 CSS/JavaScript frameworks.
-Only external dependency is fonts, which should degrade gracefully offline.
-There are no browser-specific features or workarounds, just standard stuff.

 ### Light/Dark

 The color scheme will change based on the system/browser settings for light and